MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Mexico/how-to-set-up-sales-tax-jurisdictions.md

  Tax amounts must be detailed in documents for each tax jurisdiction in Canada.
 Up to four jurisdictions can be displayed in a document, and jurisdictions that have the same print order are combined when they are printed.

  Each tax area is a grouping of sales tax jurisdictions based on a particular geographic location.
-For example, the Miami, Florida, tax area ../../includes three sales tax jurisdictions: city (Miami), county (Dade), and state (Florida).
+For example, the Miami, Florida, tax area includes three sales tax jurisdictions: city (Miami), county (Dade), and state (Florida).

 ### To set up sales tax jurisdictions